Apply for Financial Assistance

 2. Notifications and Next Steps

-Starting for the 2023 - 2024 Award Year, The Office of Student Financial Assistance is moving to a new interactive award interface.
+The Office of Student Financial Assistance uses Oracle Student Financial Planning as interactive award interface.
 Please visit Notifications & Next Steps for more information on what to do next.
 This system will show you what documents are needed, your award offer and receiving funds.

 • Additional Financial Assistance Forms